iainlane/coldoutsi.de/CONTRIBUTING.md

 git clone https://github.com/iainlane/coldoutsi.de.git
 ```

+2. If using AWS SSO and a non-default profile and/or region, create a file
+   `.devcontainer/.env` and set `AWS_PROFILE` and/or `AWS_REGION` accordingly.

-2. Open the project in the IDE
+3. Open the project in the IDE

-3. If using VS Code, click "Reopen in Container" when prompted.
+4. If using VS Code, click "Reopen in Container" when prompted.
 This will build
    and start the container with all the necessary dependencies installed.

 [devcontainers]: https://containers.dev/